Nikola-Mircic/Nikola-Mircic/README.md

 <hr>

-🤔 Since I'm relatively new to the world of software engineering, I would be happy for every piece of advice or help on my projects.<br>
+🤔 Since I'm relatively new to the world of software engineering, I would be happy for every piece of advice or help on my projects.
-I believe that this world will be a better place as long as software keeps getting better and continue making people's lives easier.

 <hr>